zerasul/mdbook_en/16Debug/debug.md

 The function to send information to this trace is ```kprintf```; which writes a message to this trace instead of writing it to the screen.
 This function is analogous to the use of ```printf``` in standard c; that is, it receives 1 or more parameters:

 * _fmt_: character string that can contain a series of formatters starting with `%`; that will allow us to write variables of different types and formats.
-To know how to use these specific formatters, you can check the standard C documentation (we leave information link in the references).
-It is important to know, that this function has an internal buffer of 255 bytes; so we have to take this into account when writing a very long message.
+To know how to use these specific formatters, you can check the standard C documentation (we leave an information link in the references).
+It is important to know that this function has an internal buffer of 255 bytes; so we have to take this into account when writing a very long message.
 * ...: the rest of the parameters, will be each one of the variables that will replace each one of the formatters included in the previous parameter.

 The ```kprintf``` function returns the number of bytes written (until 255) in the trace.